descope/auth-hosting/README.md

 4. `debug`query parameter is optional.
 If debug mode is needed use`debug=true`

+5. `bg` query parameter is optional.
+If you wish to use a different background color, you can use this parameter. (ex. `bg=black` or `bg=gray`)

+6. `wide` query parameter is optional.
+If wide mode is nedded use `wide=true`.
+This will widen the flow component that is rendered, which is used for large forms made with Flow screens.

+7. `theme` query parameter is optional.
+The default value is `light`, but otherwise it will override the theme for your flows rendered with the SDK.

+8. `style` query parameter is optional.
+The default style in your project will be used if not defined, but this allows you to override the `style` for the flows rendered with the SDK.

 **Using .env**

 In case you don't want to provide the project ID as part of the URL, you can specify it as an environment variable `DESCOPE_PROJECT_ID`.